wp-plugins/rencontre/readme.txt

 `&lt;?php if(is_user_logged_in()) {
 $renc=new RencontreWidget; $renc->widget(0,0);} ?&gt;`

-Method 2 : With a Widget :
+Method 2 : With a Widget (more complicated) :

 * Create a widget area that uses the entire width of the page if it doesn't exist.
 See register_sidebar in 'functions.php' or in WP Support.
 * Active this area in the page of your theme :
 `&lt;?php if(!function_exists('dynamic_sidebar') || !dynamic_sidebar('my-area-name')) : endif; ?&gt;`
 * In admin panel, move the 'rencontre' widget to 'my-area-name' area.

-Method 3 : Shortcode - The simplest way :
+Method 3 : Shortcode (the simplest way for beginners) :

 add shortcode [rencontre] in your page.